katcipis/sophia/notes/books/algorithms-live-by.md

 must be near the person/machine who requested it, since it is physically impossible to leave ALL the data near EVERYONE you will end up with some caching mechanism that will help with that.
-Another example used on the book is CDNs, which alleviate the hardship of delivering content to the entire world with reasonable performance.
+Another example used on the book is
+CDNs (Content Distribution Networks), which alleviate the hardship of delivering content to the entire world with reasonable performance (in the book the author talks a lot about Akamai =P).

-A great analogy to how this works in the analogic world is when you have a desk in a library, the books that you leave on your desk are your cache, it is extremely fast to search through them but it is physically impossible to put the entire library in your desk, hence you have a cache,
+A great analogy to how this works in the analogic world is when you have a desk in a library.
+The books that you leave on your desk are your cache, it is extremely fast to search through them but it is physically impossible to put the entire library in your desk, hence you have a cache,